Welcome to the Kredential Case Study

 The Approach

-• Logging in with an existing DID
+• Login with existing DID

 • Identity verification for first-time users